01-edu/public/subjects/corewar/README.md

 ### Some advices for the road

-While the functioning of the VM and the Assembler may seems quite strange and obscure, it is a perfect scenario to reproduce a CPU and understand what a computer really does at its core.
+While the functioning of the VM and the Assembler may seem quite strange and obscure, it is a perfect scenario to reproduce a CPU and understand what a computer really does at its core.

 In this project you are indeed creating a Turing Complete machine largely inspired by Von Neumann architecture (which is still how today's processors works).